-Cleaning is tough work and, when you're a housekeeper, no one day is the same as the next.
-When you do something as varied as cleaning houses, even your set rates can change with each job.
-And when you throw in filing for taxes or charging a tax on your services, it can get downright confusing.
+Cleaning houses is tough work.
+Whether you do it for a living or as a side gig, no one day is the same as the next.
+Even your set rates can change with each job.
+Throw in filing for taxes or charging a tax on your services, and it can get downright confusing.

-Here are seven common questions housekeepers ask about taxes -- and helpful answers to walk you through the process
+Here are seven common questions about how to file taxes as a housekeeper — plus, helpful answers to walk you through the process.

 If you have additional questions, hire a professional accountant who can help you with your specific tax situation.

 1. Are you self-employed or a household employee?

 First you need to figure out if you’re an employee or an independent contractor.
 If you earn more than $2,300 from any one family in a calendar year and you fulfill certain job characteristics, the IRS considers that an employer/employee relationship.

 “The easiest way to determine if you’re an employee of a family is to ask yourself who is in control of the relationship,” says Tom Breedlove, Sr. Director of Care.com HomePay.
 “If the family decides when you come to the home, what areas you clean and you use their supplies, you’re most likely their employee.”

 But if you bring your own mops, bleach and dust cloths, clean according to your own preferences, own your own small business and can send a different housekeeper to a family’s home in your place, you’re probably an independent contractor, not an employee — even if you go over that financial threshold.